-In this sample lesson, the teacher chooses to model the word spreadsheet.
-He draws an image of a large sheet that spreads wide and explains that a spreadsheet is a way to display numerical data in cells that use formulas to make calculations.
+In this sample lesson, the teacher chooses to model the word fauna.
+He draws an image of a fawn and explains that the image and the word fauna are connected because fauna refers to the animal life of a particular area.